khushbuThakker/Simple-MVVM-Architecture/README.md

 Example android Model View View Model and DataBinding used to explain how to use this pattern in our android applications.

-This example was created to support an article explanation [Escribiendo android apps con Data Binding][8] (spanish) and also it was created for a talk **Create first android app with MVVM Architecture** [Meetup Androidinights](https://qikpik.store/hackathon/) by QikPik Hackathon July-2020.
+This example was created to support an article explanation [Escribiendo android apps con Data Binding][8] (spanish) and also it was created for a talk **Create first android app with MVVM Architecture** [QikPink-Moonsoon-Hackathon](https://qikpik.store/hackathon/) by QikPik Hackathon July-2020.

 **Slides** [My android Talk][1].